 Lincolnshire is England’s second largest county (by surface area), so there is a lot of countryside to explore!
 It can be divided into 3 distinct areas: The Lincolnshire Wolds, The Lincolnshire Vales, The Lincolnshire Fens.

-The Lincolnshire Wolds, in the north east of the county, is a designated Area of Outstanding Natural Beauty, with gentle rolling countryside and lots of pretty villages.
+The Lincolnshire Wolds, in Lincolnshire’s north east, is a designated Area of Outstanding Natural Beauty, with gentle rolling countryside and lots of pretty villages.

 The Viking Way passes through the Wolds, as does The Meridian Trail.
 Picturesque villages such as Tealby, Donnington on Bain and Welton le Wold are all excellent locations to start your walk.

 The historic market towns of Louth, Horncastle, Woodhall Spa and Market Rasen are close by and well worth visiting.

 The Lincolnshire Vales, in the south west of the county, is just as beautiful as the Lincolnshire Wolds, with rolling hills and valleys and traditional Lincolnshire Villages.

 It is an ideal location for cycling and walking, with lots of quiet roads and pretty villages.

 The Lincolnshire Vales is easily accessible from London and the south via the A1, and from the Midlands.

 The Lincolnshire Fens, in the south east of the county, stretches into Cambridgeshire and Norfolk.
 It has its own unique landscape with flat, wide-open countryside criss-crossed with drainage dykes and waterways that are havens for birds and wildfowl.